top of page

 image0_edited.jpg

-SIM WARS!
+SIM WARS

 Sim Wars is a fun-spirited contest of resuscitation simulations held at national conferences.
 Using a single elimination bracket, the winning team progresses through to the championship case.
 Team scores are based on medical knowledge, team work, procedural skills, and team spirit!
+The program directors are on the national Sim Wars planning committee and provide opportunities for the fellows to continue this fun tradition on a national level.

 BOSTON COMPREHENSIVE INSTRUCTOR WORKSHOP: